SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

      - *Font size*: Allows you to set the font size.

-     - *Text color*: Allows you to select a text color, either by specifying the color in RGB format or by using the color picker box on the right.
+     - *Text color*: Allows you to select a text color, either by specifying the color in RGB format, by entering the Hex value or HTML color name, or by using the color picker box.

      - *Border radius*: Allows you to specify the roundness (in pixels) of the background color that can be displayed behind the text (optionally).

-     - *Background*: Allows you to specify a custom background color, either by specifying the color in RGB format or by using the color picker box on the right.
+     - *Background*: Allows you to specify a custom background color, either by specifying the color in RGB format, by entering the Hex value or HTML color name, or by using the color picker box.

      - *Horizontal padding*: Allows you to specify the amount of space (in pixels) that should be left free above the text.